OllamaTool

 -

-- Synchronous (
+- Asynchronous (

-): Uses AsyncClient for concurrent operations - Streaming: When
+invoke): Uses AsyncClient for concurrent operations - Streaming: When

-, processes responses incrementally -
+is_streaming=True, processes responses incrementally -

 Function Calling: Supports tool/function calling through Ollama's API